zuora/sdk-java-samples/doc/models/billing-document-type.md

 # Billing Document Type

-Represents the type of billing document this is: either an `invoice`, a `credit memo` or a `debit memo`.
+Represents the type of billing document this is: an invoice, a credit memo or a debit memo.

 ## Enumeration